 Is it really the evil weed?
 Read on to discover the truth about smoking and arthritis

 Sorry people – the truth is smoking is just bad for everybody.
-You know that, we all know that, but it still doesn’t stop many of us from giving it a go.
+You know that, we all know that, but it still doesn’t stop many of us from giving it a go and once you start, it can be hard to quit.
+As a result of this, it can have many consquences to your health and you could even suffer from heart attacks and strokes if you do it on a regular basis.

 Here’s something else you probably don’t want to hear – smoking is particularly damaging for certain types of arthritis.
 If you have ankylosing spondylitis (AS), smoking is especially bad because AS can reduce the movement of your rib cage when you breathe.
 Anything else that’s restricting your lungs is bad news.